What No One Ever Tells You About Blogging

 These people weren’t blogging as faithfully as the client with the free blog nor were they as well “branded” and tightly targeted as she had been with her free blog yet they were seeing growth in their blogs.
 There was increased traffic with the self hosted blogs (something we couldn’t track with the free blog) but most measurably, when you typed the other blogs into Google, the blogs came up in the search.
 That was NOT the case when it came to the free blog.

-Because of what I had seen, I advised my client to launch a self hosted Wordpress blog.
+Because of what I had seen, I advised my client to launch a self hosted WordPress blog.
 (I’m a boot strapping entrepreneur’s best friend and hate to recommend spending money they don’t have to spend.)

-Her Wordpress blog was hosted on it’s own hosting account with a unique domain name pointing to the Wordpress software installation.
+Her WordPress blog was hosted on it’s own hosting account with a unique domain name pointing to the WordPress software installation.
 Her new blog acts as a “free standing” web site.

 I then installed the necessary plug ins to “pump up” performance and she went to work blogging on the new site with the same enthusiasm she was on the free blog.
 She put a notice up on her free blog account that her blog was “moving” but we didn’t port the content over to the new blog.

-Within 6 weeks of launching the self hosted Wordpress blog, we began seeing traffic from her new blog coming to her HTML “storefront” web site.
+Within 6 weeks of launching the self hosted WordPress blog, we began seeing traffic from her new blog coming to her HTML “storefront” web site.
 That traffic started as a trickle and is now a reliable flow.

 Thanks to this hard working client, and a few that aren’t quite so enthusiastic when it comes to their blogs….
-I’ve developed a real confidence in recommending that small business owners make the investment to launch a self hosted Wordpress blog.
+I’ve developed a real confidence in recommending that small business owners make the investment to launch a self hosted WordPress blog.

-So these days, when I get an email asking me how to create an “alive and vibrant” blog presence, the first step I suggest is to launch a self hosted Wordpress blog.
+So these days, when I get an email asking me how to create an “alive and vibrant” blog presence, the first step I suggest is to launch a self hosted WordPress blog.
 It’s been my experience that free blogs just don’t get the attention they deserve or the traction for long term growth.

-Wordpress rocks for SEO
+WordPress rocks for SEO

 This is one for the “more proof” files.
-As you know, I’m a real fan of Wordpress blogs.
-I’ve found that for my clients, who are not tech savvy, a Wordpress blog allows them to compete successfully with “web experts” in getting their website found on the internet.
+As you know, I’m a real fan of WordPress blogs.
+I’ve found that for my clients, who are not tech savvy, a WordPress blog allows them to compete successfully with “web experts” in getting their website found on the internet.

 Mark Gosh on the Weblog Tools Collection did his own unscientific research project and was kind enough to share his findings.
 In his “experiment” he typed in a keyword and took a look at what results were returned.
 In each case, the results returned a WordPress blog post on every Google Search.